gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 ### Skip and Descend

-In Skip and Descend we use a black-box test to drive the decision which immediate collaborators will be needed to suffice the test.
+In Skip and Descend we use a blackbox test to drive the decision which immediate collaborators will be needed to suffice the test.
 But we acknowledge the fact that implementing those collaborators on the basis of this test would be too big of a step.
 So we disable the test and descend to start test driving the just defined collaborator.
 We may rinse and repeat until we arrive at a leaf whose unit is small enough to be implemented.